cscvlab/SKS-Homography/README.md

 ## Experiments
 ### CPU Runtime
 Compared to the three robust methods (NDLT-SVD, HO-SVD and GPT-LU), SKS(\*\*) and ACA(\*\*) represents {488x, 477x, 29x} and {731x, 713x, 43x} respectively under 'O2' compiler optimization.
-These numbers are bigger than FLOPs ratios as their implementations in OpenCV include more or less conditional branch judgments, data copy or exchange, OpenCV data structures, etc., which severely influence the speed.
+These numbers are bigger than FLOPs ratios as their implementations in OpenCV include more or less conditional branch judgments, data copy or exchange, OpenCV data structures, etc., which may severely influence the speed.

 <div align="center"> <img src="imgs/CPU-runtime.png" width = 80% /> </div>